reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 # [2023-01-02T15:45:56.705Z INFO  electrs::db] "/home/electrs/.electrs/db/bitcoin": 163 SST files, 39.804026748 GB, 4.979395287 Grows
 # [2023-01-02T17:17:50.099Z INFO  electrs::chain] chain updated: tip=000000000000000000021f6a20a394c43b89b13034e54ff3150e147a261a3b53, height=769944
 ```

 ### btc-rpc-explorer

 The btc-rpc-explorer configuration file is located in `/mnt/hdd/btcrpcexplorer/btc-rpc-explorer.env`.
-The default parameters are also enough.
+The default parameters are also enough, except for the password which must be replaced by the one generated earlier when configuring bitcoind.

 Run the following command `docker-compose up -d btcrpcexplorer` to start the service and check the logs to be sure that the service is running properly.

 For this example, we can see that the service has beed started and it's connected to bitcoind (`RPC Connected: ... subversion=/Satoshi:24.0.1`)

 ```shell
 $ docker-compose up -d btcrpcexplorer
 $ docker ps | grep btcrpcexplorer